kevinamiri/maila/src/pages/tools/writing/keyword-generator.en.md

 Click the “Generate” button and wait for the tool to analyze your content and provide you with suggestions.
 #### Step 3.
 Use these keywords or phrases in your post to increase it’s on-page search engine optimization.

----

-## AI Keyword Extractor

-The AI Keyword Extractor is a powerful tool for extracting keywords from text.
-It uses artificial intelligence to identify the most important keywords in a piece of text, and then outputs them in a list.
-This makes it an invaluable tool for SEO professionals, who can use the extracted keywords to improve their website's search engine ranking.

-### How it works:

-The AI Keyword Extractor works by analyzing a piece of text and identifying the most important keywords within it.
-It then outputs these keywords in a list, which can be used by SEO professionals to improve their website's search engine ranking.
-The extractor is able to identify the most important keywords in a text through its use of artificial intelligence, making it an invaluable tool for anyone looking to improve their website's visibility online.

 ### Features and benefits: